Say It (ABC song)

-"Say It" is a song by English pop band ABC, with additional remixing by the team behind the Italian house music group Black Box.
+"Say It" is a song by the English pop band ABC, with additional remixing by the team behind the Italian house music group Black Box.
 It was written by Martin Fry and Mark White and released in December 1991 by EMI Records as a 7" single, 12" single and CD single from the band's sixth album, Abracadabra (1991).

 Critical reception

 Upon its release as a single, Stuart Maconie of NME described "Say It" as an "inconsequential House ditty" and added, "I like the guitar, I like the Philly strings.
 I don't like anything else.
 But 'I was baked Alaska' must be the bravest lyrical gambit of the decade.
 A pity this germ of lunacy couldn't have infect more of the song."